michael-huber2772/personal_instruction_guide/Databases/Overview.md

 * designed for data best represented as interconnected nodes
 * example: a series of road intersections

+#### Blockchain
+I am not sure on this but I am adding it here for now.

 #### Object Database
 * Tightly integrated with the object-oriented programming language used
 * Act as a persistence layer: store objects from your program directly